 The club has been involved with restoring Atlantic salmon since 1997.
-It all started in the spring of 1997 when the club bought the initial Atlantic Salmon fry that went into Fish Creek.
+It all started in the spring of 1997 when Ed Crosby believed that Atlantic salmon belonged to Fish Creek and should be brought back to their home waters.
+The club was formed and bought the initial Atlantic Salmon fry that went into Fish Creek.
 Later that year Margaret Murphy joined the club as she was doing her field work in preparation for a Ph.D.
 From 1998 to 2000 the club helped stock the fish obtained by Margaret for her work.
 She was conducting research as to the growth rate of different species of Atlantic Salmon.

 In late 1999 the club decided to obtain its own supply of